-The 5G ProSe layer-3 UE-to-UE relay UE shall initiate the 5G ProSe direct relay update procedure with the target UE, if:
+The initiating UE shall initiate the 5G ProSe UE-to-UE relay update procedure with the target UE, if:

-a) the 5G ProSe layer-3 UE-to-UE relay UE receives a PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message from the initiating end UE as part of 5G ProSe direct link identifier update procedure; and
+a) the initiating UE receives a PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message from the source 5G ProSe end UE as part of 5G ProSe direct link identifier update procedure; and

-b) the “peer update” indication is included in the PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message.
+b) the peer update indication is included in the PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message.

-The 5G ProSe layer-3 UE-to UE relay UE retrieves the target UEs’ (e.g., target end UEs’) entry from its local table based on the target end UE(s) info received on the PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message.
-The 5G ProSe layer-3 UE-to UE relay UE initiates the 5G ProSe relay update procedure with every target UE.
+The initiating UE retrieves the target UEs' entry from its local table based on the target 5G ProSe end UE(s) user info received in the PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message.
+The initiating UE initiates the 5G ProSe relay update procedure with each 5G ProSe target end UE.

-In order to initiate the 5G ProSe direct relay update procedure, the 5G ProSe layer-3 UE-to-UE relay UE shall create a PROSE UE TO UE RELAY UPDATE REQUEST message.
-In this message, the 5G ProSe layer-3 UE-to-UE relay UE;
+In order to initiate the 5G ProSe UE-to-UE relay update procedure, the initiating UE shall create a PROSE UE TO UE RELAY UPDATE REQUEST message.
+In this message, the initiating UE:

-shall include the initiating end UE’s old IP address/prefix;
+shall include the source 5G ProSe end UE's old IP address/prefix;

-may include the initiating end UE’s old application layer ID;
+may include the source 5G ProSe end UE's old application layer ID;

-may include the initiating end UE’s new application layer ID; and
+may include the source 5G ProSe end UE's new application layer ID; and

-shall include the initiating end UE’s new IP address/prefix.
+shall include the source 5G ProSe end UE's new IP address/prefix.

-The 5G ProSe layer-3 UE-to-UE relay UE shall pass this message to the lower layers for transmission along with the target UE's layer-2 ID for 5G ProSe direct communication and start timer Txxxx.
-The 5G ProSe layer-3 UE-to-UE relay UE shall not send a new PROSE UE TO UE RELAY UPDATE REQUEST message to the same target UE while timer Txxxx is running.
+The initiating UE shall pass this message to the lower layers for transmission along with the target UE's layer-2 ID for 5G ProSe direct communication and start timer Txxxx.
+The initiating UE shall not send a new PROSE UE TO UE RELAY UPDATE REQUEST message to the same target UE while timer Txxxx is running.

-Figure 7.2.x.2.1: 5G ProSe direct relay update procedure
+Figure 7.2.13.2.1: 5G ProSe UE-to-UE relay update procedure